ElenaRowan/ElenaRowan/README.md

 - 👋 Hi, I’m @ElenaRowan
 - 👀 I’m interested in ...
 Sociology, Anthropology, Literature, History, Geography and Data
 - 🌱 I’m currently learning ...
-Data Science with R
+Data Science with R and Python
 - 💞️ I’m looking to collaborate on ...
 Data Activism projects
 - 📫 How to reach me ...